 The days leading up to Hajj are usually spent making Umrah, Tawaaf, and visiting places of significance in Islamic history.

-Spend time before you leave researching places of interest and familiarize yourself with the historical aspects of every place.
+Spend time before you leave researching places of interest and familiarizing yourself with the historical aspects of each place.

-By researching sites of historical significance that you will visit, it is easier for you to connect and allow you to appreciate why these places are important in our history.
+By researching sites of historical significance that you will visit, it is easier for you to connect and allows you to appreciate why these places are important in our history.

 This journal is something you will treasure your whole life.

 Attend these classes and gatherings.
-They will motivate you in fulfilling your duties and will stop you from wasting time.
+They will motivate you to fulfill your duties and stop you from wasting time.

 They will also strengthen ties of kinship with our fellow Hujjaaj.
 The friendships you make on Hajj are friendships you cherish for a lifetime.

-Before you leave on Hajj ask your friends and families to write their prayers for you and themselves in a notebook.
+Before you leave on Hajj, ask your friends and family to write their prayers for you and themselves in a notebook.

 Writing things down allows for clarity and reflection.
-Reflect on your own prayers for yourself and loved ones and write these down.
+Reflect on your own prayers for yourself and your loved ones and write them down.
 Use this book on the blessed days of Hajj.

-Sincere dua will amplify your acts of worship and heightens the likelihood of your prayers being answered.
+Sincere dua will amplify your acts of worship and heighten the likelihood of your prayers being answered.

 Be of Service to Others

-Another great way of using your time wisely is to dedicate your time to the service of others.
+Another great way to use your time wisely is to dedicate it to the service of others.
 Make this your intention before you leave.